 The government also plays an active role in encouraging BPO development in the country.
 The Department of Trade and Industry (DTI) is encouraging BPO activities through tax incentive packages provided by the Board of Investments (BOI) and the Philippine Economic Zone Authority (PEZA).

-Furthermore, The Department of Information and Communications Technology has been very vocal in its support to the BPO sector.
+Furthermore, The Department of Information and Communications Technology (DICT) has been very vocal in its support of the BPO sector.
 Last October 28, 2016, the government officially launched the Philippine IT-BPM Roadmap 2022.
 It’s specifically created to accelerate the growth of the BPO Industry in the country.

 The labor force in the Philippines, however, has become outsourcing’s most enticing aspect.
 The Philippines covers 10 to 15 percent of the global share in the BPO Industry.